 We value and respect your privacy, and take the protection of your personal information very seriously.

-The Equality Campaign are working hard to help achieve equality and fairness for all.
-We work in close collaboration with marriage equality supporters and organisations like Australian Marriage Equality and Australians For Equality, as well as a range of other community groups and supporters from every walk of life across Australia who work towards LGBTI equality.
+Equality Campaign are working hard to help achieve equality and fairness for all.
+We work in close collaboration with Australian Marriage Equality and Australians For Equality, as well as a range of other community groups and supporters from every walk of life across Australia who work towards LGBTI equality.

 This policy is designed to describe the personal information we collect, how we protect it and what we do with it.
 The policy also sets out more information about your privacy rights as an individual, and how you can contact us if you have any privacy concerns.